luizmugnaini/presheaf/STYLE_GUIDE.md

-# Good Practices and Rules
+# Rules

-- No third-party code.
+- No STL (and no third-party code in general).
-- Classes & inheritance: no.
+- No inclusion of C++ wrappers for libc headers.
 - No exceptions.
 - No RTTI.
-- No smart pointers, manage your lifetimes.
+- No smart pointers.
+- No template logic or template overuse.
+- No encapsulation.
+- No classes nor inheritance.
+- No private members.

+This library is created to be as hackable as possible as it only aims to provide the basic building block of a program (where C failed to deliver).
+The users are always treated as having better understanding of their program than the library, so everything is open for them to enjoy and exploit.

+# Good practices

 - Pointers should **never** indicate ownership, only the possibility that a reference does not exist.
 - Don't be afraid of pointers, know how to use them and be careful, that's all.
-- "Where are my beloved private members" - you might ask.
-They are not allowed, this library is created to be as hackable as possible as it only aims to provide the basic building block of a program (where C failed to deliver).
-The users are always treated as having better understanding of their program than the library, so everything is open for them to enjoy and exploit.
-- Your templates should be as simple as possible, and should not be overused.
-In particular, templates should **never** be used for some kind of internal logic, only for generalising structures and functions over types.
-- Use the least amount of STL you can - possibly don't use it at all as it can introduce considerable bloat to the software and worsen both the compile time and runtime, as well as a larger memory footprint.
-Unfortunately, some STL constructs (`std::initializer_list` for instance) are compiler intrinsic so we have to include headers providing them if we wish to use these features.
-- Prefer including the direct libc headers (e.g. `stdio.h`) instead of the C++ wrappers (e.g. `cstdio`).
-  A common misconception is that the C++ wrappers make the global namespace clear of libc functions, which is definitely not the case (you can access both `std::printf` and `printf` from `cstdio`).
 - Always provide useful documentation.
 Note however that some docs may not be really that relevant: for instance, the method `psh::Array::size_bytes` is obvious, it simply returns the size of the array in bytes.
 - Don't write in a comment what can be clearly stated in code.
 - Don't try to be clever, be pragmatic and simple.
-- Use the following comment tags (BUG, FIXME, TODO, NOTE) for an easier way to search them later.
+- Use the following comment tags for an easier way to search them later: @BUG, @FIXME, @TODO, @NOTE.
 - Write fault tolerant code, if some value fails to meet some expectation, try to use a default value whenever possible.
 - In case there is no possible default value, don't be shy of asserts!
 If you **are** going to fail,